The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

 See 6.1 Statutory Process for a Financial Restructuring/Reorganisation.

-A Plan under the IBC is required to include a statement as to how it proposes to deal with the interests of all the stakeholders; and provide for a fair and equitable distribution.
+A Plan under the IBC is required to include a statement as to how it proposes to deal with the interests of all the stakeholders, and provide for a fair and equitable distribution.
 See 2.1 Overview of Laws and Statutory Regimes.
-The RP does not have any rights to disclaim onerous contracts during the CIRP although many Plans attempt to seek relief from courts to terminate contracts and cram down any resultant consequences, with differing degrees of success.
+The RP does not have any rights to disclaim onerous contracts during the CIRP, although many Plans attempt to seek relief from courts to terminate contracts and cram down any resultant consequences, with differing degrees of success.

-Under the CA-13, courts tend to examine the process and proposed terms of the Scheme on the anvil of fairness and just and reasonable treatment of all parties involved.
+Under the CA-13, courts tend to examine the process and proposed terms of the Scheme on the anvil of fairness and the just and reasonable treatment of all parties involved.
 There is no specific provision which would enable a company to reject/disclaim contracts pursuant to the terms of a Scheme.

 A Plan approved under the IBC may provide for the release of obligations of non-debtor parties (such as guarantors) in relation to claims settled under the Plan.
 A Plan approved by the NCLT is binding on all stakeholders.
 However, it would be common for the CoC to object to such a limitation of liability (especially of related parties) unless the release of obligations of a non-debtor party is critical to the restructuring of the claims.

-The CA-13 does not provide for the release of non-debtor parties from liabilities; however, such a provision could be included in Scheme were the non-debtor parties and the beneficiaries of the liabilities owed by them to have voted on and approved the Scheme by the requisite majority.
+The CA-13 does not provide for the release of non-debtor parties from liabilities; however, such a provision could be included in the Scheme were the non-debtor parties and the beneficiaries of the liabilities owed by them to have voted on and approved the Scheme by the requisite majority.

 Set-off of claims for which proofs have been filed during a CIRP may be barred.
 Furthermore, judicial precedents are evolving to prohibit the exercise of such set-off rights (to facilitate resolution of all debt in accordance with the IBC and the approved Plan).